 Add a question.

-Let's add one of the more common question types.
 Select Multiple Choice from the drop-down menu.

 Set the general question options.